phoenix-rtos/phoenix-rtos-doc/kernel/proc/index.md

 # Processes and threads

-Process and thread abstractions are used to control the program execution in Phoenix-RTOS.
+Process and thread abstractions are used to control the program execution in Feniks-RTOS.

 ## Process